jljl1337/xpense-backend/README.md

 ## Commands

+All of the following commands are available as VS Code tasks.

-`npx supabase start` - Start the local Supabase instance `npx supabase migration new <migration_name>` - Create a new migration `npx supabase db reset` - Reset and apply all migrations `npx supabase db dump --data-only -f supabase/seed.sql --local` - Dump the data from the local Supabase instance
+`npx supabase start` - Start the local Supabase instance `npx supabase stop` - Stop the local Supabase instance `npx supabase status` - Check the status of the running local Supabase instance `npx supabase migration new <migration_name>` - Create a new migration `npx supabase db reset` - Reset and apply all migrations `npx supabase db dump --data-only -f supabase/seed.sql --local` - Dump the data from the local Supabase instance